scmschmidt/simple_deployment/modules/simple_aws/README.md

 * `registration_server` (optional)

-  URL to the registartion server.
+  URL to the registration server.
+A "-" as value skips the registration.

   Default:      https://scc.suse.com